MrGiovanni/ModelsGenesis/competition/README.md

 # Existing in the file
 args = parser.parse_args()
 ...
-# parse it to variable "weights"
+# Parse it to variable "weights"
 weights = args.w
 ...
 # Existing in the file